Influence of density-dependent diffusion on pattern formation in a refuge: Introduction

-Although patterns can emerge solely from interactions among individuals, they are naturally affected by environmental conditions, as these control the rates of the biological processes~\cite{smith2003animal, corley1977influence}.
-Effects can be observed at ecological scales in nature, as well as experimentally in the laboratory.
-An example is the formation of regular vegetation patterns~\cite{tarnita2017theoretical} in a landscape constituted by patches characterized by different growth rates~\cite{pimm2019connecting, maciel2013individual,wintle2019global}.
-This scenario can also be produced artificially in the lab, as when bacterial colonies are subjected to adverse conditions such as ultra-violet light, except for a protected area (refuge)~\cite{perry2005experimental}.
-Furthermore, growth-rate heterogeneity can induce pattern formation~\cite{dornelas2021landscape}, in conditions under which it will not occur in homogeneous media.
+Although patterns can emerge solely from interactions among individuals, they are naturally affected or even induced by environmental conditions, as these control the rates of biological processes~\cite{smith2003animal,corley1977influence}.
+Such effects can be observed at ecological scales in nature, as in the case of vegetation patterns induced by spatial heterogeneities~\cite{sheffer2012,tarnita2017,pintoramos2022}, as well as artificially produced in the laboratory, such as when bacterial colonies are subjected to adverse conditions such as ultraviolet light, except for a protected area (refuge)~\cite{perry2005experimental}.
+In fact, growth-rate heterogeneity can induce pattern formation, even under conditions that will not give rise to patterns in homogeneous media~\cite{dornelas2021landscape}.